PLangHQ/modules/README.md

 # PLang Custom Modules Guide

-Welcome to the PLang Custom Modules repository!
-This guide is tailored to assist developers in crafting and incorporating custom modules into PLang, thereby broadening its utility with bespoke algorithms and functionalities.
-Whether your goal is to integrate complex mathematical operations, leverage existing libraries, or introduce novel features, this guide will lead you through the necessary steps, illustrated by the example module `ComplexAlgorithm`.
+This guide is for developers who want to extend PLang by creating custom modules.

+By following these steps, you can integrate your own algorithms or libraries as modules in PLang,

+Below we will be creating a module called ComplexAlgorithm as an example.

 ## Initial Setup